 A risk analysis is the first step in an organization’s Security Rule compliance efforts.
-It’s the "physical” that ensures all security aspects are running smoothly, and any weaknesses are addressed.
-And unlike popular belief, a HIPAA risk analysis is not optional.
+It’s the “physical” check-up that ensures all security aspects are running smoothly, and any weaknesses are addressed.
+And contrary to popular belief, a HIPAA risk analysis is not optional.
+HIPAA risk analysis is not optional.

 The HHS issued guidance for risk analysis requirements that explains in additional detail the purpose of a risk analysis.

 “Conducting a risk analysis is the first step in identifying and implementing safeguards that comply with and carry out the standards and implementation specifications in the Security Rule.
 Therefore, a risk analysis is foundational…”

 A risk analysis is foundational to your security.
 You can’t be HIPAA compliant without one.